Crookwell

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's aggregation of ATO data released for financial year 2023 shows Crookwell had a median taxpayer income of $43,162 and an average income of $54,181.
-This is below the national averages of $52,390 and $65,215 for Rest of NSW respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 are approximately $46,986 (median) and $58,981 (average).
-Census 2021 data indicates Crookwell's household, family, and personal incomes fall between the 13th and 17th percentiles nationally.
-Income distribution shows that 29.5% of residents (864 people) earn between $1,500 - $2,999, similar to the broader area where 29.9% occupy this bracket.
-Despite modest housing costs allowing for 89.1% income retention, total disposable income ranks at just the 18th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Crookwell is below the national average.
+The median income is $43,162 and the average income stands at $54,181.
+This contrasts with Regional NSW's figures of a median income of $52,390 and an average income of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $46,986 (median) and $58,981 (average) as of September 2025.
+According to the 2021 Census figures, household, family, and personal incomes in Crookwell all fall between the 13th and 17th percentiles nationally.
+Distribution data shows that the predominant cohort spans 29.5% of locals (864 people) with incomes in the $1,500 - 2,999 category, consistent with broader trends across the region showing 29.9% in the same category.
+While housing costs are modest, allowing for 89.1% of income to be retained, the total disposable income ranks at just the 18th percentile nationally.

 Frequently Asked Questions - Income